bitshares/bitshares.github.io-old/_content/en/referral-program.md

 more details.

 <hr/>
-<sup>1.</sup> Estimates based upon what companies like Paypal and Dwolla are willing to pay to acquire customers and an
+<sup>1.</sup> <small>Estimates based upon what companies like Paypal and Dwolla are willing to pay to acquire customers and an
-assumption that a user will perform 500 transactions in their life.
+assumption that a user will perform 500 transactions in their life.</small>

-<sup>2.</sup> Actual upgrade fee is set in terms of BTS whose value will fluctuate daily.
+<sup>2.</sup> <small>Actual upgrade fee is set in terms of BTS whose value will fluctuate daily.
 Delegates will attempt to
-adjust the BTS registration fee to be approximately $100.
+adjust the BTS registration fee to be approximately $100.</small>